How to Clean Foggy Headlights: The Easy Way Anyone Can Do

 Those are times when we need the full capacity of our headlights.
 Without a good amount of light, your visibility during the drive will reduce a lot.

-If your headlights are moderate foggy, you may not be able to pass the vehicle inspection and extend your car’s registration.
+If your headlights are moderately foggy, you may not be able to pass the vehicle inspection and extend your car’s registration.

 They Decrease The Value of Your Car

-One day when you decide to sell your car, potential buyers will likely offer you less then you expect because of cloudy headlights.
+One day when you decide to sell your car, potential buyers will likely offer you less than you expect because of cloudy headlights.

-In the end, fixing hazy headlights is a profitable option, not only it will increase the illumination of your lights but will also stop someone from haggling the price of a car.
+In the end, fixing hazy headlights is a profitable option.
+Not only will it increase the illumination of your lights, but it will also stop someone from haggling over the price of a car.

 What Causes Headlights to Become Foggy